Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Multi-LRO Systems

 \stitle{Support of LROs.} Not all baseline systems explicitly support all five LROs in our benchmark.
 Table~\ref{tab:correspond} illustrates their LRO correspondences and query coverage (\ie, how many queries fall within their scope).
 For LLM-planning systems, we preserve their native planning strategies, allowing free composition of LROs and SQL operators.
+Note that Binder and Aryn-Sycamore only support a single table as input, resulting in coverage of only one-third of the queries.
 For manual-planning systems, each query $Q$ requiring LROs $O$ is manually planned using the following rules to maximize attainable system performance:

 $\bullet$ If $O$ is explicitly implemented (often under a similar name), we directly invoke the native LRO (marked by its name in Table~\ref{tab:correspond}).
-For instance, \texttt{sem\_select} in LOTUS-TAG corresponds to \textsf{Select}.
+For instance, \texttt{sem\_select} in LOTUS-TAG corresponds to \textsf{Filter}.

 $\bullet$ Otherwise, we realize $O$ indirectly by composing other available LROs and classical SQL operators (marked in the form of ``LRO + \underline{SQL operator}'').
-For example, SUQL combines its \texttt{Answer} LRO with classical \texttt{SELECT} operator to perform semantic filtering.
+For example, SUQL combines its \texttt{Answer} LRO with classical \texttt{WHERE} clause to perform semantic filtering.

 $\bullet$ In the worst case, the system is completely incapable of realizing the logic of $O$, thus fails on query $Q$ (marked as a red cross).

 \nop{ For all handwritten-planning methods, experts adopt similar strategies to annotate query plans, aiming to address as many queries as possible.
 Explicitly supported operators are directly invoked by experts.
 Instead, for implicitly supported operators, their functional equivalence is achieved through semantic-to-SQL translation or operator composition. }